KnudsenMorten/AzLogDcrIngestPS/README.md

 ClientInspector uses several functions within the Powershell module, **AzLogDcIngestPS**, to handle source data adjustsments to **remove "noice" in data**, to **remove prohibited colums in tables/DCR** - and support needs for **transparency** with extra insight like **UserLoggedOn**, **CollectionTime**, **Computer**:

-## Sample usage of AzLogDcrIngestPS
+## Detailed information about AzLogDcrIngestPS functions

 <details>
-  <summary>Examples of how to use functions Convert-CimArrayToObjectFixStructure, Add-CollectionTimeToAllEntriesInArray, Add-ColumnDataToAllEntriesInArray, ValidateFix-AzLogAnalyticsTableSchemaColumnNames, Build-DataArrayToAlignWithSchema, Filter-ObjectExcludeProperty</summary>
+  <summary>Sample usage of functions Convert-CimArrayToObjectFixStructure, Add-CollectionTimeToAllEntriesInArray, Add-ColumnDataToAllEntriesInArray, ValidateFix-AzLogAnalyticsTableSchemaColumnNames, Build-DataArrayToAlignWithSchema, Filter-ObjectExcludeProperty</summary>

 ClientInspector uses several functions within the Powershell module, **AzLogDcIngestPS**, to handle source data adjustsments to **remove "noice" in data**, to **remove prohibited colums in tables/DCR** - and support needs for **transparency** with extra insight like **UserLoggedOn**, **CollectionTime**, **Computer**: